ans-hub/game_engine_sr/README.md

 But in this great book we have a game console written for Windows.
 Thus for those people who likes this book and want to start to write games and who haven't Windows this may became a problem.

+`Note: `This console is under development as I read the book

 ## Linear video buffer implementation

 One of the problems that I faced was an implementation of abstract linear addressed video buffer.